Night Hunting Lights | How to Use Light To Bring in More Predators

 Learning How to Scan while Predator Hunting

 Electronic calls and decoys have made it easy to bring coyotes, bobcats, and other predators in close.
 The key to properly dispatching them is locating them before they locate you.
-This is where learning how to scan while predator hunting comes in.
+This is where learning how to scan using predator night hunting lights comes in.
 Use the light to your advantage, and your success rate will increase significantly.

 Choose the Right Hunting Light